Last updated

 • Integration with email and calendar systems

-• Mail merge between Outlook and Gmail with marketing automation features
+• Mail merge between Outlook and Gmail with marketing automation for personalized outreach

 Pros